 The Android Market is officially dead.
-At least, in the way we’ve known it.
+At least, in the way we’ve always known it on the Android operating system.
 Google has added Google Books, Google Music, and Movies in the past year and wanted a way to consolidate those efforts under a single brand name.
 Google feels like the “Android Market” moniker is getting to be too restrictive, too constraining for what they’re really trying to deliver to their users.

 According to Google Engineering Director Chris Yerga, the rebranding was something Google has been contemplating for quite some time, but the company felt that this was the “natural time” to pull the trigger.

 The move to a single integrated Google Play puts Google in better position to compete with iTunes, Apple’s single solution strategy which offers Mac and iOS users a full library of music, movies/TV shows, and application content to be purchased from these devices.
 Google Play unites content in very much the same way.

 The Google Play change will occur on the web version of the market today, and will be pushed out to Android smartphones and tablets over the next week or so.
 This has been months and months in coming.